 - Does the study have internal and external validity?

-- Are the analytical techniques appropriate for the theory and research questions and were they applied appropriately?
+- Are the analytical techniques appropriate for the theory and research questions and have they been applied appropriately?

 Results (for empirical papers)